flyingtoaster0/flyingtoaster0/_drafts/keyboard-matrix.md

 In my case, I think my problem was actually that there wasn't enough time between when an active output changed, and when the rows started being checked.
 I fixed this by adding a 5ms sleep every time I changed an output.

-This solved my problem, and should also double as a debounce mechinism for when the mechanical switches are added.
+This solved my problem, and should also double as a debounce mechanism for when mechanical switches are being used.
 Here's the updated code:

 {% highlight c %}